zack-test-org/git-xargs/tf13-upgrade/README.md

        discussion](https://github.com/gruntwork-io/prototypes/pull/75#discussion_r488787369) for why.
     1. Update the `required_version` parameter.
     1. Output a warning if no `required_version` parameter could be found.
-    1. Output a warning about destroy-time `provisioner` usage.
 1. Print instructions on next steps.